sunit-mal/django-access-controller/README.md

 # Django Access Controller

-Django Access Controller is a Visual Studio Code extension that provides a set of commands to manage Django projects easily.
+Django Access Controller is a Visual Studio Code extension that provides a set of commands to easily manage Django projects.
+It also offers a list of endpoints used in the application.
+Additionally, version 0.0.3 allows users to run projects using a Python environment configured within the extension settings.

 # Publish In VSCode marketplace
 ![imagepreview](https://github.com/user-attachments/assets/7d1737e3-0a25-4132-9611-48c955b6942a)